Class A North softball title up for grabs

 If you are trying to figure out who will represent Class A North in the state softball championship game this season, good luck.

-Just over the halfway mark of the season, Mt.
+Just past the halfway mark of the season, Mt.
 Ararat High School of Topsham is the only team among the 14 with fewer than two losses.

 The Eagles took a 7-1 record into a Wednesday game against Mt.
 Blue of Farmington.